jackcrane/math/content/pages/formulas.md

 ---
 title: Formulas
-description: This page contains a list of all the formulas that are used in the cheat sheets.
+description: This page contains a list of all the formulas that are used in the reference sheets.
 ---

 # Formulas

-This page contains a list of all the formulas that are used in the cheat sheets.
+This page contains a list of all the formulas that are used in the reference sheets.

 ## 8.2.3: Arc Length